 • 1917 — Texas highway department era begins

-The state reorganizes road administration into a modern highway department (today’s TxDOT).
-San Antonio becomes headquarters of one of the first six divisions—useful context for how rail and then roads shaped distribution.
+Texas reorganizes road administration into a modern state highway department (today’s TxDOT) in 1917; San Antonio becomes headquarters of one of the first six divisions.

 • 1917 March — Hoffmann-Hayman acquires Morrison Coffee Co.

-Hoffmann-Hayman buys Morrison Coffee and consolidates operations at 307 N. Medina—the Caffarelli / Medina–Travis quarters the firm already occupies.
+Hoffmann-Hayman buys Morrison Coffee Co. in March 1917 and consolidates operations at 307 N. Medina—the Caffarelli building the firm already occupies.
+The Simmon’s Spice Mill trade press documents the acquisition.
 Simmon's Spice Mill excerpt on Hoffmann-Hayman purchase of Morrison Coffee

 • 1920 January — Hayman sells out to the Mengers

-W. E. Hayman sells his interest to the Menger brothers.
-G. P. Menger becomes president; R. W. Menger, secretary–treasurer; Mrs. William J. Schlosser (Minnie Menger Hoffmann) remains vice president.
+W. E. Hayman sells his interest to the Menger siblings in January 1920.
+G. P. (“Gus”) Menger becomes president; R. W. Menger, secretary–treasurer; Mrs. William J. Schlosser (Minnie Menger Hoffmann) remains vice president.

 • 1922 — Hoffmann-Hayman on Burnett Street

-A 1932 article on the new Delaware Street plant notes the company had already been at 331 Burnett Street for about ten years—so this entry marks that earlier plant generation, not the 1932 build.
+A 1932 article on the new Delaware Street plant notes that the company had already been at 331 Burnett Street for about ten years—placing H&H at the Burnett address from roughly 1922.
+This entry marks the Burnett Street plant generation rather than the 1932 Delaware Street build.

 • 1922 March — Three Rivers Glass Company incorporates